 Integration with the NVIDIA stereo driver

-Now it will be difficult, this is the most difficult section to understand.
-We're going add S3D galsses to NVIDIA Stereo driver for games.
-Before, you should test the S3D Player, adjust the display and glasses, and only after that then start try playing games.
+Now it will be most difficult section.
+We're going add 3D galsses to NVIDIA Stereo driver for games.
+Before, you should test the S3D Player, adjust the display and glasses.
+Configure the emitter for the desired type of glasses, and only after that then start try playing games.
+This integration method should work on older graphics cards prior to the RTX30 series.
+We successfully use it on GeForce RTX2070 even today.
+If you use the method described below, you will have to roll back the video drivers quite a deep, and other programs may not like that.

-On the underside of the device, press the first button for 2..
-3 seconds.
-The green light on the device will turn on.
-This indicates that the device The device has entered NVIDIA hardware compatibility mode.
+On the underside of the device, press and hold the last button for 1..
+2 seconds.
+The bright green LED light on the device will turn on.
+This indicates that the S3D-emitter has entered to NVIDIA hardware compatibility mode.

 Check that the emitter is connected correctly.
 Open the 'Device Manager'.
 Press Win+R on your keyboard, the 'Run' window will open.
 Enter the line devmgmt.msc command and press Enter.